github-linguist/linguist/README.md

 We use this library at GitHub to detect blob languages, ignore binary files, suppress generated files in diffs, and generate language breakdown graphs.

+Tips for filing issues and creating pull requests can be found in [`CONTRIBUTING.md`](/CONTRIBUTING.md).

 ## Features

 ### Language detection